Why it is not necessary to remove spray foam

 The protocol provides sufficient knowledge for surveyors to recognise competent and professional installations and to provide a route to lending approval.

-The claim that all properties with any spray foam application are un-mortgageable is as untrue as it is unjustified and spreads fear and doubt, opening the way for unscrupulous operators to target homes for removal, when this is patently not necessary.
+The claim that all properties with any spray foam application are un-mortgageable is as untrue and spreads fear and doubt, opening the way for unscrupulous operators to target homes for removal.

 Back to News